Anshul-404/PNPT-Obs-Vault/Obsidian Vault/PNPT/WPE/Administrator Group To SYSTEM.md

 # UAC Bypass from Administrators Group

 **Need:**
-When you're in the `Administrators` group on Windows but still can't access certain directories (like `C:\Users\Administrator`) or perform admin actions, it's due to **User Account Control (UAC)** restricting your privileges.
+==When you're in the `Administrators` group on Windows but still can't access certain directories (like `C:\Users\Administrator`) or perform admin actions==, it's due to **User Account Control (UAC)** restricting your privileges.
 Even admins run with a limited token until elevated.

 **==Note:- We can use meterpreter to load incognito and add new user if we have this group.
-Assign this new user to administrators group as well and then RDP for GUI==**
+Assign this new user to administrators group and Remote Access Group (BUILTIN\Remote Desktop Users) as well and then RDP for GUI==**

 ---